Nucleomics-VIB/Shiny-apps/README.md

 ![RNASeqFiltering](pictures/RNASeqFiltering.png)

-The **[fpkm2heatmap.shinyapp](RNASeqFiltering)** app loads a Statisticalresults.xlsx Excel file provided by the Nucleomics Core and a filter it on one or more contrasts with chosen FDR and logFC limits.
-Save the results to XLSX and text files for further use.
+The **[RNASeqFiltering.shinyapp](RNASeqFiltering)** app loads a *StatisticalResults.xlsx* Excel file provided by the Nucleomics Core and filters it on one or more contrasts with chosen FDR and logFC limits.
+It then saves the results to XLSX and text files for further use.
 A live version was posted to https://nucleomics-core.shinyapps.io/RNASeqFiltering/.
 A sample ZIP file is present in the 'Data' subfolder for your convenience [(sample.zip)](https://github.com/Nucleomics-VIB/Shiny-apps/raw/master/RNASeqFiltering/Data/sample.zip).
 A bundle can be downloaded [(here)](https://github.com/Nucleomics-VIB/Shiny-apps/raw/master/RNASeqFiltering/Data/RNASeqFiltering-bundle.zip) to install the tool on your computer (you will need RStudio and a few R packages to run it)

 ### **fpkm2heatmap.shinyapp**
 *[[Shiny-apps](#shiny-apps)]*